A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Triangulations in high dimensions

 \end{definition}

-Fortunately, the quasi-uniformity parameter $\sigma$ does not depend on the dimension $d$; uniform triangulations in which every element is congruent are still possible even in high dimensions.
+Unlike \(\rho\), \(\sigma\) need not grow with \(d\) for uniform triangulations.
 Nevertheless, for completeness, we will also keep track of the dependence on the quasi-uniformity parameter $\sigma$ in the analysis presented in this paper.